-Influenza or flu is a respiratory disease caused by a virus.
+Flu is a disease of the respiratory system caused by a virus.
 There are the following groups of viruses:

-Headache is usually stronger in flu than in the cold.
-Patients typically have dry cough.
-Whereas a person may have multiple colds each year, however, the flu, if any, appears only once every year.
-We must distinguish this disease from that one called “stomach flu” that occurs when bacteria infect the digestive tract.
+The head usually hurts stronger than in the cold.
+Patients often have a dry cough.
+A person can have several colds a year.
+However, if you have the flu, you only have once a year at most.
+This disease must be distinguished from the so-called “stomach flu” that occurs when certain bacteria infect the digestive tract.

 Causes of flu

-It can also be spread by touching a contaminated object and putting the fingers in contact with the mouth, nose or eyes.
+The cause of this disease is a virus that is spread, as in the cold, through the micro-droplets that float in the air produced by another patient when breathing or coughing.
+It can also be spread by touching a contaminated object and putting your fingers in contact with your mouth, nose, or eyes.

-Although influenza is a disease that usually heals by itself, it can present complications (bronchitis, pneumonia, encephalitis, etc.) It causes many deaths during episodes especially among older people and other people with health problems.
-(People suffering from heart, with breathing problems like asthma or bronchitis, or people with weakened immune systems, people suffering from AIDS. etc.)
+Although flu is a disease that usually heals by itself, it can present complications (bronchitis, pneumonia, encephalitis, etc.) and cause many deaths during its episodes especially among older people and other people with health problems.

-Therefore, it is recommend to vaccinate all those people who are among the risk groups before flu occurs.
-(More information about flu vaccine)
+For this reason, it is advised that, especially all people who are among the risk groups, be vaccinated before it occurs.